Updated for Chrome 146:

 Who is affected?

 This issue affects users running Chrome version 142 or later.
+The preferred solution mentioned below requires Chrome 146 or later.

 The prompt appears when Chrome detects local network access, specifically when a public website loads resources routed through your Jamf Trust ZTNA Access Policies (via IPSec tunnels or Shared/Dedicated Internet Gateways).